caalpeva/poc-uservices/poc-docker/poc-compose/poc-compose-app/poc-compose-jenkins/README.md

   * Create username with password for this repository.

-  * Manage repository access for the above username with maintainer permissions.
+  * Manage repository access for the above user by granting maintainer permissions.

-### 2. Configure Jenkins server
+## 2. Configure Jenkins

 Access to http://localhost:8080 and create main user with credentials (admin/admin).

-#### 2.1 Plugin installations
+### 2.1 Plugin installations

 Install the plugins suggested in the initial process and also install the following plugins: